Norfolk and Waveney STP dementia pathway development

 Multi-channel involvement to inform integrated care pathway.

-The aim of the activities with people affected by dementia was to learn from people's experience:
+The aim of the activities with people affected by dementia was to learn from their experiences in order to:

-• to find out how to provide integrated health and care dementia support across the whole pathway
+• identify how integrated health and care support for dementia could be provided across the entire pathway

-• to develop detailed recommendations and ideas about implementation
+• develop detailed recommendations and ideas for implementation.

 Preparation